nextcloud/promo/README.md

 # :tada: Nextcloud promo material

 Nextcloud promotion material like logos, sticker templates, flyers and presentation slides.
-Everyone is welcome to print material and present Nextcloud at events – permission is not needed, everyone in the community can help! :)
+Everyone is welcome to print material and present Nextcloud at events – everyone in the community can help! :)

+Please do keep in mind our [trademark guidelines.](https://nextcloud.com/trademarks/) In short, don't pretend to be 'official' Nextcloud or offer commercial services, that's exclusive to Nextcloud GmbH.

 ## Logo